semaphoreci/book-microservices/chapters/11-final-words.md

 # Parting Words

 Hopefully, by now you have a much better grasp of microservices, what they are, what they aren't, and what a migration from a monolith would entail.
-This may be the end of the ebook but certainly not the end of the road.
+This may be the end of the handbook but certainly not the end of the road.
 We wish you the best of luck on your microservice journey!

 ## 6.1 Share This Book With The World